microbus-io/fabric/README.md

 ## 👩‍⚖️ Legal

+An explicit license from `Microbus LLC` is required to use the `Microbus` framework.
-The `Microbus` framework is distributed under the [Apache 2.0 license](LICENSE).
-Refer to the list of [third-party open source software](docs/third-party-oss.md) for additional licensing information.
+Refer to the list of [third-party open source software](docs/third-party-oss.md) for licensing information of components used by the `Microbus` framework.

 🎁 = new
 ✨ = updated